os-js/os-js.org/src/manual/connection/example/index.md

   MyConnection.constructor = _super;

-  // An example method for adding headers to the requests MyConnection.prototype._request = function(isVfs, method, args, options, onsuccess, onerror) {
+  // An example method for adding headers to the requests MyConnection.prototype.request = function(method, args, onsuccess, onerror, options) {
     options = options || {};

     // See 'Utils.ajax()' for more info